ALL for secondary teachers

 The Secondary Special Interest Group is championed by Lisa Probert, the Chair of the ALL Secondary Steering Group.

 "This group is a forum for all secondary teachers of languages and a space to ask questions, get advice, share ideas or find out more about initiatives and projects relating to your classroom practice.
 Calling all secondary language teachers to engage and contribute to the secondary language teaching community and our professional association!"
 Lisa Probert has been a teacher of Modern Languages for 26 years and Head of Department for the last 8 years.
 A member of the ALL Council, Lisa also runs the ALL Oxford Network, organising events for teachers and students in Oxfordshire.

 Secondary Steering Group

-The Secondary Steering Group will be formed in Spring 2017 from members of ALL who have joined the Secondary Special Interest Group.
-The steering group will work closely with the ALL Council Task & Finish Groups, which in 2016/17 have a focus on Membership, Policy and Publications.
+The Secondary Steering Group was formed in Spring 2017 from members of ALL who joined the Secondary Special Interest Group.
+The steering group will work closely with the ALL Council Task & Finish Groups, which have a focus on Membership, Policy and Publications.